-Shooting in Pittsburgh kills 2 men, teenager, wounds teen
+Officials say Pittsburgh shooting leaves 3 dead, 1 wounded

-PITTSBURGH (AP) - A shooting in Pittsburgh claimed the lives of two men and a teenager and wounded another teen over the weekend, authorities said.
+PITTSBURGH (AP) - A weekend shooting in Pittsburgh has left three people dead, including a teenager, and left another youth wounded, authorities said Sunday.

 Officers responded to the city’s Allentown neighborhood shortly after 9 p.m.
-Saturday and found two men aged 22 and 24 and a 17-year-old youth with gunshot wounds, Pittsburgh public safety officials said.
-Two were pronounced dead at the scene and officials said Sunday morning that the third had also died.
+Saturday, Pittsburgh public safety officials said.

+Two of the victims were pronounced dead at the scene and one died later, they said.
+The dead included two men aged 22 and 24 and a 17-year-old, the officials said, without releasing their names.

-A 17-year-old with a gunshot wound to the face was reported in stable condition, authorities said.
+Another 17-year-old was hospitalized in stable condition with gunshot wound to the face, authorities said.

 Authorities said the crime apparently began in the street and moved into a house.
-It’s not believed related to a Halloween party or gathering of any kind.

 No arrests were immediately reported.
 Anyone with information was asked to call investigators.